amanraihot/Discuss/README.md

 # Features
+* Its a Q-A app
 * User can ask questions
 * User can give answers
 * User can add comments
 * User can follow other users
 * User can unfollow other users
 * User can see what their friends are posting
-* User can see latest questions asked
+* User can see latest questions aske
 * Users can see the answers given to their questions

 # Implementation